End of Rotation Exam Scale Score FAQs

 In making this change, our goal is to help programs understand how to use scale scores to make informed decisions about student performance.
 The following are a few general considerations and some methodological guidance to help programs determine how to convert a scale score into a letter grade.

-With the transition to scale scores, student scores on End of Rotation exams will now range from 300–500, which is significantly different from a raw score.
+End of Rotation exams range from 300–500, which is significantly different from a raw score.
 However, the process of translating that scale score to a grade should follow the same principles that were used when translating a raw score of 0–100 to a grade.

 A unified scale eliminates differences between forms.
 PAEA transitioned to scale scores to remove small differences in difficulty between exam forms.
 We do not recommend using the conversion tool to revert the scale score back to a raw score for purposes of assigning a grade.
 Not only is this a cumbersome extra step, but it also reintroduces differences in difficulty between forms that scale scores eliminate.